 RunList allows structuring of multiple pages into documents.
 Multiple documents that have a joint context may be grouped into sets.
-For examples of how these can be mapped see ▶ Section 6.74.3 Pages, Documents and Sets for common PDL types.
+For examples of how these can be mapped see ▶ Section 6.72.3 Pages, Documents and Sets for common PDL types.

-6.74.1 Referencing pages of a RunList from a Layout
+6.72.1 Referencing pages of a RunList from a Layout

-The Layout resource in the Imposition process references individual pages in a RunList by index in Layout/@Ord.
+The Layout resource in the Imposition process references individual pages in a RunList by index in Layout/@ Ord.
 The index SHALL be calculated in the context of the current document and set of a RunList.

-6.74.2 Filtering parts of a RunList
+6.72.2 Filtering parts of a RunList

-The Partition Keys: Part/@DocIndex, Part/@RunIndex, Part/@SetIndex and Part/@SheetIndex are provided to select subsets of a RunList without modifying the indexes of selected pages for purposes of calculating @Ord values in Imposition.
-There are two distinct use cases:
+The partition keys: Part/@DocIndex, Part/@RunIndex, Part/@SetIndex and Part/@SheetIndex are provided to select subsets of a RunList without modifying the indexes of selected pages for purposes of calculating @Ord values in Imposition.
+These keys SHALL be provided in the ResourceSet/@Usage="Output" of the process that requires filtering, e.g. for selective reprint of a set of pages, sheets, documents or document sets.